raunakdoesdev/school/apec/Chapter26-27.md

 - Fascist movement in Spain = Falange, led by Jose Antonio wasn't w/ conservative Franco
 #### Portugal
 - Portuguese overthrew monarchy established republic, but inflation lead to military coup by Antonio Salazar who controlled Portugal for forty years.
-## The Expansion of Mass Culture and Mass Leisure
+## Chapter 26.4 - The Expansion of Mass Culture and Mass Leisure
 - 1920s = "Roaring Twenties" for pop culture, Josephine Baker well known in Europe, and appeared in clubs w/ Jazz.
     - Symbol of the "flapper" = women of 1920s
 - Jazz so popular it was Jazz Age, King Oliver, Bix Beiderbecke, Jelly Roll Morton, were great.